 Stay with your child for comfort and support as often as possible while he is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.

 At first, your child may need to rest in bed.
-Caregivers may help him elevate his arm or leg at the level of his heart.
-Your child's caregiver will tell you when it is okay to get him out of bed.
-Call your child's caregiver before getting him up for the first time.
-If he ever feels weak or dizzy, have him sit or lie down right away.
+Healthcare providers may help your child elevate his or her arm or leg at heart level.
+Your child's healthcare provider will tell you when it is okay to get your child out of bed.
+Call your child's healthcare provider before getting your child up for the first time.
+If he or she ever feels weak or dizzy, have him or her sit or lie down right away.

-Your child may need blood tests to give caregivers information about how his body is working.
+Your child may need blood tests to give healthcare providers information about how his body is working.
 The blood may be taken from your child's arm, hand, finger, foot, heel, or IV.

-- Diuretics: These medicines will help decrease swelling and edema (excess fluid).
+- Diuretics help decrease swelling and edema (excess fluid).
 It is often called water pills.
-He may urinate more often when he takes this medicine.
+Your child may urinate more often when he or she takes this medicine.

-- MRI scan: This scan uses powerful magnets and a computer to take pictures of your child's injury.
-He may be given dye to help the pictures show up better.
-Tell your child's caregivers if he is allergic to iodine or shellfish.
-He may also be allergic to the dye.
+- MRI pictures are used to check for injury to deeper tissues.
+Your child may be given contrast liquid to help the injury show up better in the pictures.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell your child's caregivers if he has any metal in or on his body.
+Tell the healthcare provider if your child has metal in or on his or her body.

-- Rehabilitation: Your child may need to see a physical therapist to teach him special exercises.
-These exercises help improve movement and strength.
+- Physical therapy can help your child recover.
+A physical therapist will teach your child exercises to help improve movement and strength.
 Physical therapy can also help decrease pain and loss of function.
-An occupational therapist may help him find ways to do daily activities and care for himself.

-- Hyperbaric oxygen therapy: Hyperbaric oxygen therapy is used to put more oxygen into your child's body.
-The oxygen is given under pressure so his blood and tissues can receive it faster.
-He may be put into a tube-like chamber called a hyperbaric or pressure chamber.
-Your child will be able to see you and his caregivers and talk with you through a speaker.
-He may need to have this therapy more than once.
+- Hyperbaric oxygen therapy is used to get more oxygen into your child's body.
+It is done after surgery to decrease pressure.
+The oxygen is given under pressure to help it get into the tissues and blood.
+Your child may need to have this therapy more than once.